There are no editorial notes about this cover which shows a De Havilland DH.90 Dragonflyof the Rhodesian and Nyasaland Airways.

 SOARING ABOVE THE LONGMYND, a hill near Church Stretton, Shropshire, is a sailplane named The Professor, from the Midland Gliding Club.

 How pilot and navigator encircled the earth from New York to New York.
 One of the most outstanding flights of recent years was that of the Winnie Mae, a small monoplane in which the late Wiley Post and Harold Gatty flew round the world in eight days sixteen hours.
-This chapter is by L H Thomas, and is concluded in part 3.
-It is the first article in the series Great Flights.
+The chapter is concluded in part 3.

 The Miles Magister